darryltanzil/FIFA-Tracker/README.md

 ## Structuring and Intentions

 This API was meant to familiarize myself with the Spring Framework, Maven, accessing information from RESTful APIs, and posting my own individual API endpoint.
-As well as this, this was an exercise of my knowledge of softare engineering principles.
+As well as this, this was an exercise of my knowledge of software engineering principles.

 ### Single Responsibility Principle
 * ComparisonService and ComparisonController are divided into two classes; the ComparisonController focuses purely on handling any GET requests, whereas ComparisonService requests from the FUTDB API, and performs the calculations.
 This ensures that each class has only one single purpose;